- Recognize minor injuries, serious injuries, and life-threatening injuries.

 - Any medical condition specifically outlined in a child’s care plan requiring parental notification

 It is important to think about what you would do during stressful situations.
-Print the Responding to Injuries Activity.
-Read the questions and write your responses.
-Talk about your answers with a supervisor, coach, or trainer.
-Then compare your answers to the suggested responses.
+Read the questions in the Responding to Injuries activity and write your responses.
+Talk about your answers with an administrator, coach, or trainer.
+Then compare your answers to the suggested answers key.